Compute Pools

 Hardware Capacity and Allocation

-PaletteAI tracks hardware resources in the Compute Pool CRD's status field.
+PaletteAI tracks hardware resources and machine pool allocations in the Compute Pool CRD's status field.
 This information helps PaletteAI determine whether a Compute Pool can accept additional workloads and is used for GPU quota enforcement at the Project level.

-View hardware information associated with your Compute Pool with the following command.
+View hardware and machine pool allocation information associated with your Compute Pool with the following command.

 kubectl get computepool <pool-name> --namespace <project-namespace> --output yaml